google/timesketch/docs/guides/analyzers/feature_extraction.md

         aliases:            Type: list[str] | OPTIONAL
-                            A list of aliases to add additionally to the offical name of the attribute.
+                            A list of aliases to add additionally to the official name of the attribute.
 This can be used to add different field names matching individual field name ontologies.
 E.g. srcIP, domain, etc.
 ```